 Each team member that is involved becomes educated about the results the process is designed to achieve.

 Upfront involvement in turn results in less time spent “selling” and training” when it comes time to take action or implement a decision.

 Team members are vested

-Involving people in the process gives them a sense of ownership of the process.
+Involving people in the process gives them a sense of ownership.

 People support what they help create.

-Asking people for input makes them feel valuable and inspire them to bring excellence to their work.
+Asking people for input makes them feel valuable and inspires them to bring excellence to their work.

 And this vesting in the process and the team increases people’s willingness to embrace the result, even when your decision may not be their first choice.